morgannewellsun/astrobee/localization/handrail_segmentation/README.md

 ### Running handrail ICP localization nodes

+(Note: This methodology is messy and should be updated.)

 1. Update the reference pointcloud filepath in the `pointcloud_callback` function in `.../handrail_segmentation/src/icp_pose_estimator.py`.
 2. Install prerequisites (will not work in a venv; prerequisite structure is messy; `.../handrail_segmentation/requirements.txt` seems to work but still has some weird issues)
 2. `roslaunch .../handrail_segmentation/launch/sim_handrail.launch` (this launches the three nodes required for handrail segmentation, masking, and ICP)